DaveGuenther/guitar_study_tracker/README.md

 virtualenv .venv_wr
 source ./venv_wr/bin/activate
-pip install --upgrade pip setuptools wheel pip install requirements.txt
+pip install --upgrade pip setuptools wheel sudo apt install libpq-dev   # for ubuntu systems  This is needed to pip install psycopg2 pip install requirements.txt
 ```
 Once complete, edit .venv_wr/bin/activate and set environment variables at the bottom of the file that will be used for read-write database connection: pg_user, pg_pw, pg_host, pg_port, pg_dbname, pg_schema